saisri27/qranalysis/_projects/Quantile_Regression.md

 -  **Requires Large sample size**:

-    Because Quantile Regression estimates quantiles ranging from low to very high percentiles, we need large sample size for getting a reliable output.
-Smaller datasets have fewer data points at the tails which increases uncertainty.
+    Because Quantile Regression estimates quantiles ranging from low to very high percentiles, we need a large sample size to obtain reliable results.
+Smaller datasets have fewer data points in the tails, which increases uncertainty.

 -   **Computational complexity**:

-    Quantile regression is computationally complex because it needs to solve each quantile through repeated calculations , which makes it slower and harder to scale for large datasets.
+    Quantile regression is computationally complex because it needs to solve each quantile through repeated calculations, which makes it slower and harder to scale for large datasets.

 -  **Inefficiency in High-Dimensional settings**:

-   Quantile regression may become inefficient when dealing with very High dimensional predictor spaces. without any appropriate regularization techniques , the model will be complicated.
+   Quantile regression may become inefficient when dealing with very high-dimensional predictor spaces.
+Without appropriate regularization techniques, the model can become overly complex.

 ## Topic Extension

-Let’s bridge everything and look beyond.
+Let’s bring everything together and look beyond.

-Ordinary Least Squares minimized the average squared error to produces a single point estimate of $\hat{\beta}$.
-Since $\hat{y}$ is there’s no room for uncertainty.
+Ordinary Least Squares minimizes the average squared error to produce a single point estimate of $\hat{\beta}$.
+Since $\hat{y}$ is fixed, there’s no room for uncertainty.

 For our insurance data:
 OLS: